SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation

 Adopting a fine-tuning approach to SAM and introducing prompt information can enhance and guide the model's segmentation, aiming to improve some complex OCTA segmentation cases.
 We summarize the contributions of this paper as follows:

 \begin{enumerate}[a)]

-\item We employ the SAM model, a pre-trained foundational model with prompt information, for the segmentation task of OCTA images for the first time.
-The fine-tuned model has been tested on multiple OCTA datasets, achieving or approaching the results at the state-of-the-art level.
+\item We employ SAM, a pre-trained foundational model with prompt points, for the segmentation task of OCTA images for the first time.
+The fine-tuned model has been tested on the OCTA-500 dataset, achieving or approaching the results at the state-of-the-art level.

-\item We fine-tune the parameters of SAM using OCTA datasets and the LoRA (Low-Rank Adaptation) method.
-This fine-tuning process aims to adapt SAM to the segmentation task on OCTA images while preserving its solid semantic understanding of images.
+\item We fine-tune the SAM's parameters using OCTA datasets and the LoRA (Low-Rank Adaptation) method.
+This process aims to adapt SAM to the segmentation task on OCTA images while preserving its solid semantic understanding of images.

-\item We propose a prompt point generation strategy for OCTA image segmentation tasks and conduct a comprehensive experimental analysis of the effectiveness of prompt points in RV, FAZ, capillary and artery-vein segmentation tasks.
+\item We propose a prompt point generation strategy for OCTA image segmentation tasks and conduct a comprehensive experimental analysis of the effectiveness of prompt points in RV, FAZ, capillary, and artery-vein (AV) segmentation tasks.

 \end{enumerate}